 What are the major risks in this project from the overall business standpoint and how to do plan to overcome them?

 The biggest risk is that this software will not be implemented or maintained properly, ensuring that hardware will eventually fail, and that the system will be taken offline.

+The best way we plan to ensure the quality and uptime of our inventory system is by extensive documentation regarding the process involved in creating and setting up the system.
+The current plan is for all code to include detailed comments describing the system and how it functions.
+We will also include a report that describes the process to shut down, update, and reboot the website to ensure proper maintenance in the future.

+The risks involved with completing the project on time and delivering all requested features have all been identified.
+To help mitigate the potential risks, this project will be taken into the future capstone classes offered at Aurora University.
+This will allow additional time for development.

+That is a big risk.
+How will you mitigate that risk?
+You also have a risk that your team will actually complete the project on time with all the features needed.
+T

 Key Objectives – Keep track of items used for nursing and CSC departments.
 Ensure items can be scanned in and out of the system consistently.
 Provide a security layer against prying eyes.

+Provide a secure login page for the database, which will prevent unauthorized access to the inventory system.
+Access will not be granted until the proper credentials have been entered.

+(what does that mean?)

 Business Context – The current environment is not very well documented.
 Currently, the professor will keep a general count of the inventory and what items are present.
-The only items currently being tracked continuously are the medications.
+The only items currently being tracked continuously are the medications. (ok)

 The Business process will not change at all.
-The only difference will be the students or professors will now scan out items when taking them out of inventory.
+The only difference will be the students or professors will now scan out items when taking them out of inventory.you need to describe this diagram.
+For example, why is assign work a decision box?
+What is remove items from and why is it a decision box?
+Why is stock a decision box?
+Where the stop and end state of this diagram?
+This diagram and its description needs work.
+Also this only describes the nursing department what about CSC?

 Opportunities that this will address –